 30. Homeschooling parents can teach Creation and Evolution arguments in the manner they see fit.

-31. Parents can teach the philosophy they want to subscribe to.
+31. Parents can teach the philosophy to which they want to subscribe.
 They don’t have to teach using self-actualization and Freudian theories which typify teaching theory.

 33. Parents can propagate their beliefs through homeschooling more easily compared to public schools.
 This was shown in the Gen2 Study, where homeschoolers were found to be much more likely to follow their parents’ beliefs.